gofore/angular-basic-training/angular-fundamentals/README.md

 # Two-way Data Binding
 - Two-way data binding with `ngModel` inside _banana-box syntax_: `[(ngModel)]`
-- Data flow is bi-directional:
+- Data flow is still unidirectional, though:
-  - value from component is updated to input
+  - value from component is updated to input on change
   - when user modifies the value, it is updated to component

 ```html